jake-gozdziewski/Chatty/README.md

 ### Assumptions

 Scoping outlined some of the high-level assumptions.
-Here are any implementation-specific considerations that I encounter as I work on the demo.
+Here are any implementation-specific considerations that I encounter as I work on the demo:
+- **Compose Component Reusability**: As I wrote the components to be used in the `MainScreen` composable, I took basic steps to potentially make them more reusable.
+As there are no other screens, this is quite rudimentary -- having a better idea of the larger design picture, I would probably model these components differently.
+For the prototype, this approach was okay, if a little overengineered.